makgill/deryk/test2.md

 ---
 layout: default
-title: Memetic Warefare in a Dim Age
+title: Meme Warefare in a Dim Age
 ---

 # Memetic Warefare in a Dim Age